 The Devi as Sarasvati.
 Bundi, circa late 18th century.
 Opaque watercolour on wasli.

 Krishna fluting for Radha at a jharokha (overhanging balcony).
 Jaipur, circa 1880.
-Opaque watercolour with gold on wasli
+Opaque watercolour with gold on wasli.

 Illustration to the Ramayana: exiled in the forest with Lakshmana and their army of monkeys and bears, Rama gives counsel.
 Jaipur, circa 1880.
-Opaque watercolour with gold on wasli
+Opaque watercolour with gold on wasli.

 Vaishnava tilaks - sectarian marks - on the monkeys' and presumably bear-king Jambuvan's foreheads signal the manner of (human) Vaishnavas their affiliation to Vishnu.
 The monkeys also wear jewellery of gold and pearls with garlands of flowers, as if they were high-ranking officers and courtiers in a royal palace.